Why choose Central Queensland Health?

 Training

-Our team of experienced medical staff is here to help teach, assist and mentor you.
+Our team of experienced medical staff are here to help teach, guide and mentor you.

 Unlike in metropolitan areas, you won’t be competing with your peers for guidance and support.
 Our smaller internship program (37 positions) means our experienced doctors know you, and care about your career.

-Our excellent training speaks for itself.
-Two of our trainees received the top score on the national entrance exams for both intensive care and obstetrics and gynaecology in the last few years.
+Our training speaks for itself.
+In recent years, two of our trainees have received the top score on the national entrance exams for both intensive care and obstetrics and gynaecology.

 Support for moving to Central Queensland